Angular CRUD example with Web API

 Angular CRUD Example -

-C- Create record in database
+C- Create a record in the database

 R- Read record(s) from database